Is there natural gas in Alaska?

 Crude oil production in Alaska averaged 448,000 barrels per day (b/d) in 2020, the lowest level of production since 1976.
 Production declined in 28 of the 32 years since Alaska’s oil production peak as the state’s oil fields have matured. …

-What kind of oil is in Alaska?
+How much oil is left in Alaska?